klausbrunner/solarpositioning/README.md

 [![javadoc](https://javadoc.io/badge2/net.e175.klaus/solarpositioning/javadoc.svg)](https://javadoc.io/doc/net.e175.klaus/solarpositioning)

 A Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky for a given date, latitude, and longitude (and other parameters), as well as times of sunrise and sunset.
-Calculations are based on well-known, peer-reviewed algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
+Calculations strictly follow well-known, peer-reviewed algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
 More than 1000 test points are included to validate against the reference code and other sources.